How Warren Buffett Evaluates Stocks: Key Metrics to Consider

 Balancing Quantitative and Qualitative Analysis

 As we’ve seen in Buffett’s investment philosophy, both numbers and narratives matter.
 He’s as comfortable with balance sheets as he is with understanding competitive dynamics.
-This balance between quantitative and qualitative analysis is something individual investors should strive for.
+The trick is refusing to let either side dominate completely.

 Quantitative analysis involves looking at financial metrics and ratios, while qualitative analysis includes assessing factors such as the quality of the management team, the company’s competitive advantage, and the sustainability of its business model.
-Think of it as the marriage of finance and philosophy, number-crunching and storytelling, mathematics and sociology.
-To be a successful investor, one needs to be adept at this delicate balancing act.
+Think of it as the marriage of finance and business judgment.
+The numbers help discipline the story.
+The story helps explain the numbers.

 Adapting Buffett’s Principles to One’s Own Investment Strategy